 The first one holds because of the unit law for the monad T. The second is just the law of the T-algebra (a, f).

 We have established that the two functors form an adjunction:

-$F^T \dashv U^T$
+$$F^T \rightarrow U^T$$

 Every adjunction gives rise to a monad.
 The round trip